sodabubblewine/sodabubblewine.github.io/README.md

 From my work on [Bit Strings and Binary Trees](#2025-0413-1513-bit-strings-and-binary-trees), the practice of designating a function by ending it in 'Of' and designating the functional representation of a predicate by beginning it with 'is' helps a lot when working out the logic of the programs under construction.
 This is also a partial explanation for all the 'designated by's and quotations that spell out the letters of what most people would call the names of the designated functions or objects.

+I'm writing here now after having written the following section to say that it goes a little too far from talk about programming a LISP in javascript and if that's all that you care about then you can just skip past this break to the next one.
+What you're missing is a more detailed explanation of the general plan for dealing with syntax and semantics.
+It doesn't get too deep, but does go even further out of bounds than even I can presumably tolerate.

+---

 As much as there is the temptation to write phrases like 'the function consOf' or, better, 'the function `consOf`' which resorts to a different typeface in order to weakly emphasize that there is something different about the purported designatum of the so rendered phrase, there has only been decades and centuries of mistakes and wasted efforts promulgated by untaught writers and readers.

 This is especially the case when writing and reading programs e.g. the problems that so many people have with so called 'pointer arithmetic' is no such simple thing as a 'bad design decision of a particular programming language'.